 A fortified (stockaded) tavern (Grave Creek House), on Grave Creek east of Sunny Valley, occupied by the OR Volunteers for several months, after the Battle of Hungry Hill.

-Camp Medill (1858), a temporary field camp, was also located somewhere on Grave Creek.
+Camp Medill (1858), a temporary field camp, was also located somewhere nearby on Grave Creek near a bridge crossing.

 (1855), near Wolf Creek

 A fortified tavern and camp occupied by OR Volunteers, located on Wolf Creek, five miles south of Cow Creek.